 Future work

 For this project to be complete and ready for distribution the application must be completed with all the features needed in the faculty record file.
 This means there will be a total of 10 tabs on the website leading to a page that will allow faculty to upload their documents to the respective section.
 Then there must be a way to redistribute this application to the entire faculty of Union County College.
-Research must be done to find another way to make it accessible to others since an executable is not an option.
+Additional research must be done to find another way to make it accessible to others since an executable is not an option.
 Finally, to create a way to send all the 10 sections from one computer to another through the web form.
 When sending it, what also must be created is a pdf which is compiled of all the 10 sections with correct formatting and a header on each page describing the section and date created.
 This is the foundation to something that can be transformed into greater things.

 This could be something that eventually becomes a mobile application.
 In the application faculty could upload documents from their phone and manage their database too.
 The application will make the system more fluent as faculty will not be limited to just their computer at home or work.
 This application could eventually be sold and remodeled to fit the needs to other schools and companies.